 Some of the other causes of malabsorption include:

-- Cystic fibrosis and other diseases that affect the pancreas
+- Cystic fibrosis, chronic pancreatitis, and other diseases that affect the pancreas

 - Lactose intolerance or other enzyme-related conditions